ChadMCasey/ChadMCasey/README.md

 </p>

 <p align="left">
   I am driven to explore this algorithmically rich field of computer science and am equally passionate about documenting the journey.
 Through my YouTube channel, <b>@chadcaseySWE</b>, I hope to bridge the gap between complex theory and practical implementation for the community.
-I am currently preparing for graduate-level courswork and building the next generation of visual systems :) Stay tuned as we embark on this learning journey!
+I am currently preparing for graduate-level courswork and building the next generation of visual systems :)
 </p>

 <br>